30 Dec 2015

 The Chalet School and Richenda (by Elinor M Brent-Dyer)

-As so often happens, I needed something undemanding to read at bedtime during a very busy time of year - so I chose another of Elinor M Brent-Dyer’s Chalet School series, which I’m slowly re-reading in order.
-I was a bit disappointed in the previous two, and had almost entirely forgotten the plot of this one, which I don’t suppose I’ve read for at least twenty years.
+As so often happens, I needed something undemanding to read at bedtime during a very busy time of year.
+So I chose another of Elinor M Brent-Dyer’s Chalet School series, which I’m slowly re-reading in order.
+I was a bit disappointed in the previous two.
+I found that I had almost entirely forgotten the plot of this one, which I don’t suppose I’ve read for at least twenty years.

 But Richenda is an interesting character.
 At fifteen, the only child of a middle-aged father who specialises in early Chinese ceramics, she is drawn to his room of precious vases and other artefacts by a longing she barely understands.
 We meet her with an almost priceless item in her hands which she almost drops - and her father, discovering her, is so furious that he decides to take her out of the school she loves, away from her friends, to a boarding school in Switzerland…

 Although Richenda sulks at first, it’s not in her nature to continue, and she rapidly makes friends and discovers a great deal to enjoy in the Chalet School.
-She continues to let her hurt and anger fester, although I found my credulity was just a little strained at times; her stubbornness and pride seem rather at odds with her generally sunny and generous nature.
-It takes the wisdom of Joey Maynard to help her see sense, as so often happens; but there are some other interesting sub-plots in the story, including Joey’s own unexplained bilious attacks.
+She continues to let her hurt and anger fester, although I found my credulity was just a little strained at times.
+Her stubbornness and pride seem rather at odds with her generally sunny and generous nature.
+It takes the wisdom of Joey Maynard to help her see sense, as so often happens.
+There are some other interesting sub-plots in the story, including Joey’s own unexplained bilious attacks.

 I liked the way that almost all of the story was told from Richenda’s point of view, including some close observation of decor in the school - particularly the dining room - and in local houses which she visits.
 This gave some new insights into how the author imagined the school and its surroundings to be, and is entirely in keeping with a girl whose passion is art, with a keen eye for detail.